Dominica Boiling Lake

 When was the last time the water level changed?

-The most recent water level change was notice in November 2021 to May 2022.
-During this period water levels, temperature and activity of the lake fluctuated, before maintaining its normal activity by late May 2022.
-Other recent changes in lake water levels was noticed between November 2016 and January 2017.
+- The most recent water level change was noticed in November 2022.
+During this period water levels, temperature and activity of the lake fluctuated.
+Other recent changes in lake water levels were noticed between November 2021 to May 2022.

 Why does the Boiling Lake empty occasionally?